directus-labs/guest-authoring/do-apps/index.md

 1. Navigate to the apps section and click "Create App".

-2. On the subsequent page, link the repo that you forked earlier.
-Connect your account to GitHub to access your repository.
+2. On the subsequent page, link the repo that you created or forked earlier.
+Connect your account to GitHub/Gitlab to access your repository.

 3. You'll encounter a page with an auto-generated name for your app.
-You should see the name of your forked repository below.
-This setup is recognized as a web service, fitting for Directus.
+You should see the name of your repository below.
+This setup is recognized as a web service, which is fitting for Directus.

 4. Adjust the app's plan to your requirements, including the number of containers and their capabilities.
 Here, you can also connect your managed DO database.

+5. Remember, If you're running two or more containers, Redis becomes a necessity.

-5. Opt for the managed database you crafted earlier.
+6. Opt for the managed database you crafted earlier.
 Attaching the database to the app is a recommended best practice, ensuring smooth firewall and security settings.
 Then, select your database cluster and user.

-6. Define the base resources you desire for your backend.
-If you're running two or more containers, Redis becomes a necessity.

 7. Input the necessary [environment variables](https://docs.directus.io/self-hosted/config-options.html) for Directus.
 A set of basic variables will help you get started, but ensure you complete all necessary fields.
 The bulk editor simplifies this task, and you can always return to edit or add more variables later.

-	    KEY=enterakey
-	    SECRET=enterasecret
-	    DB_CLIENT=pg
-	    DB_HOST=dbhost
-	    DB_PORT=25060
-	    DB_DATABASE=your_db
-	    DB_USER=doadmin
-	    DB_PASSWORD=dbpass
+	    KEY="enterakey"
+	    SECRET="enterasecret"
+	    DB_CLIENT="pg"
+	    DB_HOST="dbhost"
+	    DB_PORT="25060"
+	    DB_DATABASE="your_db"
+	    DB_USER="doadmin"
+	    DB_PASSWORD="dbpass"
 	    DB_SSL__CA=""
 	    STORAGE_LOCATIONS=digitalocean
 	    STORAGE_DIGITALOCEAN_DRIVER=s3